-Learning Activity 5-1: Prohibition Against Other Housing Subsidy

-Directions: Using the regulation at 24 CFR 982.352(c), complete the following list.

-- A family may not receive the benefit of tenant-based assistance while receiving the benefit of any of the following other forms of housing subsidy, either for the same unit or for a different unit:

-- 1.

-- 2.
+PROHIBITION AGAINST OTHER HOUSING SUBSIDY

-- 3. Assistance under former Section 23 of the 1937 Housing Act

-- 4. Section 101 rent supplements

-- 5. Section 236 rental assistance

-- 7. Rental assistance under 521 Act 1919 (Farmers Home) - 8.
-Any local or state rent subsidy - 9. - 10.
-Section 811 supportive housing for persons with disabilities - 11.
-Section 202 projects for non-elderly persons with disabilities (Section 162 assistance) - 12.
-Any duplicative federal, state, or local housing subsidy, as determined by HUD - For this purpose, housing subsidy does not include the housing component of a welfare payment, social security payment, or rent reduction because of a tax credit.
+24 CFR 982.352(c) • A family may not receive the benefit of tenant-based assistance while receiving the benefit of any of the following forms of other housing subsidy, for the same unit or for a different unit: - Public or Indian housing assistance; Other Section 8 assistance (including other tenant- based assistance); Assistance under former Section 23 of the United States Housing Act of 1937 (before amendment by the Housing and Community Development Act of 1974); - Section 101 rent supplements; - Section 236 rental assistance payments; - Tenant-based assistance under the HOME Program; Rental assistance payments under Section 521 of the Housing Act of 1949 (a program of the Rural Development Administration); Any local or State rent subsidy; - Section 202 supportive housing for the elderly; Section 811 supportive housing for persons with disabilities; Section 202 projects for non-elderly persons with disabilities (Section 162 assistance); or Any other duplicative federal, State, or local housing subsidy, as determined by HUD.
+For this purpose, "housing subsidy" does not include the housing component of a welfare payment, a social security because of a tax credit.

+payment received by the family, or a rent reduction